 The North Coast and Antrim area is justifiably famous for the Giant’s Causeway, wonderful coastlines and a unique natural beauty.
-The area includes three designated areas of outstanding natural beauty, nine glens including Glenariff the ‘Queen of the Glens’, lush forest parks, secluded coastal tracks and numerous quaint fishing villages.
+The area includes three designated areas of outstanding natural beauty.
+Benbane Head on the Causeway Coast Way was voted ‘Most Epic View’ in the inaugural WalkNI awards.
+The area has nine glens including Glenariff the ‘Queen of the Glens’, lush forest parks, secluded coastal tracks and numerous quaint fishing villages.
 Walking routes exploring this world famous landscape are linear with good transport and accommodation options.
 The Glens of Antrim in particular will appeal to hillwalkers and offer some stunning views towards Scotland, the Isle of Man and England.

 The Causeway Coast way is 33 miles (52 km) in length and is widely regarded as one of the finest coastal walks in Ireland.
 The routes passes by Dunluce Castle, The Giant’s Causeway and Carrick-a-rede Rope Bridge.